Thorpe Willoughby

 The village was historically part of the West Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council who continue to raise taxes every year whilst cutting vital services and making garden waste a payable service.

 History and overview

 Thorpe Willoughby has a village public house called "The Fox", a set of local shops with a fish and chip shop, a primary school, a village green and village hall, and a sports field with associated bar.
 The United Kingdom Census 2001 states the population of Thorpe Willoughby to be 2,822, falling to 2,725 at the 2011 Census.

 Scand.
 Thorp, "an outlying farmstead or hamlet", "a dependent secondary settlement".
 1086 Torp, 1276 Thorp Wyleby.